The ULTIMATE Fruit Salsa Guide + Infinite Variations

 If you choose to leave the onion raw, I recommend cutting it into very small pieces.
 You can also soak slices of red onion in ice water for 5-10 minutes, which can help mellow the flavor.

 My favorite trick: grill the onion indoors (in a grill pan), then deglaze it with tequila or rum (see Example #s 4 and 5).
 Let the alcohol burn off for a few seconds, until all the liquid has evaporated and the sugars have caramelized.
-The end result is succulent and decadent, and the flavors complement tropical fruit so beautifully.
+The resulting grilled onions are succulent and decadent, and the flavors complement tropical fruit so beautifully.

 Tropical furit salsa recipe with mango and papaya